kariya/tiny-dasm/README.md

 ### C call convention support
 When writing an function, you have to know the call convention.
-Some approciate library might help, but there isn't now.
+Some appropriate library might help, but there isn't now.
 Sorry.

 ### Macro
 No, no, no.